module:db

 if (!err && !info?.affected_rows) logger.error("no updates")

-(async, static) aupdateAll(table, data, query, optionsopt)
+(async, static) aupdateAll(table, query, update, optionsopt)

 - Description: